-This is NOT a good example of a wet food you should be feeding your cat.
+This is NOT a good example of wet food you should be feeding your cat.

 Even though much of it is from unnamed sources, meat still appears to be the main ingredient in most recipes, so we can assume that this is a mostly meat-based food, which is ideal for your carnivorous feline’s dietary needs.

-But don’t let that fool you into thinking this is a good food.
+But don’t let that fool you into thinking this is good food.

-This is a very cheap food, and for good reason.
+This is very cheap food and for good reason.

 To review, on a dry matter basis, this food is 41% protein, 9% fat, and 34% carbs.

-As a group, the brand has an average protein content of 49%, and average fat content of 15%, and an average carb content of 17%.
+As a group, the brand has an average protein content of 49%, an average fat content of 15%, and an average carb content of 17%.